demystifyfp/demystifyfp/content/fsharp/series/fstweet/adding-user-feed.md

 ### Adding User Wall

 The last thing that we need to add is rendering the user wall and put the tweets there instead of the console log.
-To do it, first we need to placeholder in the *wall.liquid* page.
+To do it, first, we need to have a placeholder on the *wall.liquid* page.

 ```html
 <!-- FsTweet.Web/views/user/wall.liquid -->